Trithemian Web™

 Anything else you’d like to share?

-If you are a discerning collector searching for a contemporary abstract design that is unequivocally recognizable and rare to add to your portfolio, I invite you to visit my website.
-There you can review my work and read my fifty year development history.
+If you are a discerning collector searching for a contemporary, conceptual design that is unequivocally recognizable to add to your portfolio, I invite you to visit my website.
+There you can review my work and read my fifty-year development history.
 I include my thoughts on rarity, the coining of my new art movement and more.
-I would like you to consider adding a prestigious Trithemian Web™ Cryptogram to your collection.
+I would like you to consider adding a rare, scarce and exclusive Trithemian Web™ Cryptogram to your collection.